 At Co-operators, we recognize and respect the importance of privacy.
 When you do business with us, we will ask you for your consent to collect, use and disclose your personal information.
 We will explain the purpose for which we will collect, use and disclose your personal information, and we will not share your personal information except with your consent or as required or permitted by law.

 You can withdraw your consent at any time.
-You may access and correct, if needed, the personal information we have about you by sending us a request in writing at email@example.com or the mailing address below.
+You may access and correct, if needed, the personal information we have about you by sending us a request in writing to email@example.com or the mailing address below.

 With your permission, we may tell you about products and services that may be of interest to you.
 You can tell us what information you want to receive from us, and you can change your preferences at any time.

 For more details about Co-operators privacy practices, please refer to the information below.